 Regulatory Technical Standards.
 The European Banking Authority (EBA) has been tasked with specifying ”Regulatory Technical Standards” (RTS) for authentication (Article 98) that define how to implement the security obligations imposed on PSPs.
-RTS especially focus on SCA, exemptions to SCA, and open communications between ASPSPs, PISPs and AISPs.
+RTS especially focuses on SCA, exemptions to SCA, and open communications between ASPSPs, PISPs, and AISPs.

 Strong Customer Authentication is a procedure based on the use of two or more of the following elements: Knowledge( Something only the user knows, e.g. password, code, personal identification number); Ownership / Possession (Something only the user possesses, e.g. token, smart card, mobile handset); Inherence (Something the user is, e.g. biometric characteristic, such as a fingerprint).